 Create a beautiful window treatment for your home with our guide on how to make a Roman blind.

-If you're looking get crafty this spring, why not start now with our step-by-step guide?
+If you're looking get crafty this spring, why not start now with our step-by-step guide to transforming your windows?

 Before you start, you'll need:

 - 2.5cm-square wooden batten the width of the blind

 - Length of self-adhesive hook and sew-on loop fastener the width of the batten